Saturday, 11 October 2025

 The next step is avoiding the trouble to use one's hands to insert food into the mouth, which necessitates washing of the hands, to keep it clean for other activities.
 Cleaning typically requires water which is cold in the witner, and this is avoided by introducing tools that help one to insert food into the mouth without soiling the hands - spoons, fork etc. Or if one has to use the hands directly, a towel to clean it, without having to wash it during the meals.

-To avoid the trouble of washing those tools - utensils, what could be used and thrown away is conceived - disposable plates, cutleries and tissues.
+To avoid the trouble of washing those tools - utensils, what could be used and thrown away is conceived - disposable plates, cutlery and tissues.

 There are ancillary processes at each stage or with each aspect of this complex process.
 Thus, in growing food, there are efforts to boost growth - faster and abundant.
 A whole lot of inputs are created for that, and research and experiments for the same are carried out in a big way.

-While promoting growth and abundance, there emerge pestilences and then there are any number of efforts to check them leading to devising and manufacturing of pesticides.
+While promoting growth and abundance, there pestilences emerge and then there are any number of efforts to check them leading to the devising and manufacturing of pesticides.

 Then there emerges threat from pesticides and there is need to introduce safety standards and processes for the same - at each stage of the food creation and consumption chain - seeds, soil, harvest, storing, processing, eating and post-eating.